cakephp/cakephp/src/Datasource/README.md

 ## Connections

-This library also contains a couple utility classes meant to create and manage connection objects.
+This library also contains a couple of utility classes meant to create and manage connection objects.
 Connections are typically used in repositories for interfacing with the actual data source system.

 The `ConnectionManager` class acts as a registry to access database connections your application has.
 It provides